CarlLyon04/FlightTrackerInformativeChatbot/README.md

 Important Notes
 -------------------------------------------------------------------------

-1: In order to obtain a flight hex code, go to this link https://opensky-network.org/aircraft-database, and browse through the list of aircrafts to choose a hex code (icao24)
+1: In order to obtain a flight hex code, go to this link https://opensky-network.org/aircraft-database or https://opensky-network.org/network/explorer, and browse through the list of aircrafts to choose a hex code (icao24)

 2: The program was developed using pycharm.